Small and Traditional

 - Small groups afford the maximum personal attention and opportunity for customers to request minor deviations to suit their special interests.
 On recent Romanian holidays we have, for example been able to arrange meetings with a bee-keeper and a shepherd, not to mention opportunities to see local artisans at work in their homes.

 - Accommodation varies according to the tour and location but an over-riding objective is to avoid large chain high-rise hotels.
-Even in cities our “Small and Traditional” programme uses small boutique hotels with character whilst in the villages (which we prefer), we may use guesthouses or family-run pensions.
+Even in cities our “Small and Traditional” programme uses small boutique hotels with character, whenever possible, whilst in the villages (which we prefer), we may use guesthouses or family-run pensions.
 All this accommodation is fully checked and comes with amenities as expected by the 21st Century visitor (e.g. en suite bedrooms).
 Please note however that this type of accommodation often has no lift.

 - Our preference for village accommodation, where appropriate, allows us to immerse ourselves in local life.
 It also means that much of the food served in village accommodation is locally sourced using traditional organic farming methods.